Septic Services in Kaufman, TX

 Aerobic System Maintenance

-Per TCEQ rules (30 TAC 285.91), all aerobic systems require a maintenance contract with inspections every four months.
+TCEQ requires a maintenance contract for all aerobic systems, with inspections every four months.
 Kaufman County enforces this requirement strictly.
 You must submit your new maintenance contract to Development Services 30 days before the previous contract expires, or you'll face follow-up from the county.
 Annual contracts cost $300-$450.

 Blackland Prairie Clay and the Kaufman Soil Series